 I’m going to use GDPR as an example of how prioritised goals can make a big difference in how an organisation responds to change.
 I’ve no wish to jump on the consultancy bandwagon that is GDPR; I’m definitely no expert on the subject.
-However, GDPR will serve as a good example in this content as it’s a topical subject that many organisations are addressing.
+However, GDPR will serve as a good example in this content as it’s a topical subject that many organisations are addressing and so should be at the forefront of many strategic and tactical discussions.

 A brief perspective on GDPR